Mridul2820/crypto-check/README.md

 <br />

 ## What it does 🤔
-- Cryptocurrencies list by the order of market cap
+- Shows a list of Cryptocurrencies by the order of market cap
 - Latest Price, Market Cap, Price changes (1H, 24H, 7D) and price change graphsin the list
 - Updates the list, prices, price updates and graphs in every minute
 - Shows a detaild chart of price changes in detail page